Computing at Bolton

 At Bolton Primary School, we have a good supply of up to date laptops and iPads.
-We have 20 laptops in school and 10 iPads.
-We aim to invest in more laptops or something similar to enhance our quality of learning in Computing.
-There are interactive whiteboards in all classrooms and a projector and screen in the hall.
+We have 36 laptops in school and 10 owned iPads and 20 leased iPads.
+We invested in twenty more laptops (summer 2020) and 20 leased iPads to enhance our quality of teaching and learning in Computing.
+There are interactive whiteboards in all classrooms and a new projector and screen in the hall.

-.
 We also have a range of software that covers both the requirements of the National Curriculum for Computing and which also supports other subject areas.
-We know the vital role that computers will have in children’s lives and we will ensure that they become confident and able users of technology and its various applications, including email, coding and the internet.
-We are also very aware that we need to help our children stay safe online – for more information see out Internet Safety Advice on our school’s website.
+We know the vital role that computers will have in children’s lives and we aim to ensure that they become confident and able users of technology and its various applications, including email, coding and the internet.
+We are also very aware that we need to help our children stay safe online and this is prioritised at Bolton – for more information see out Internet Safety Advice on our school’s website.

 From the beginning of school, children learn about logic and sequencing from the use of Beebots to using computer programmes on the laptops, which allow the children to gain their first programming skills for testing and debugging.
 The children progress to using apps such as Scratch Jr to develop their skills.
 In KS2 children continue to use Scratch and other software to develop their programming and debugging skills.
-They also have the opportunity to design and create their own apps.
+They also can design and create their own apps.

 Children are given the opportunity to practice their typing and processing skills.
-They all manage all their own files and folders through accessing their own personal accounts.
+They all are taught and develop skills in managing all their own files and folders through accessing their own personal accounts.

 Children should leave school understanding the logical approach needed to become competent programmers.
 They should have acquired the knowledge and skills to be able to use a variety of computer hardware and applications or programs on that hardware.

-Every pupil will have used the subject to enhance their knowledge across the curriculum and developed skills that allow them to continue to do this.
-All children will have been made aware of how to use the internet safely and responsibly.
+Every pupil will have used computing to enhance their knowledge across the curriculum and developed skills that allow them to continue to do this.
+All children will have been regularly made aware of how to use the internet safely and responsibly.

 The aim is for the school to develop a whole school approach to Computing with the proper integration of Computers across the curriculum in line with National Curriculum guidelines.